GetStream/stream-chat-react-native/README.md

 1. Navigation between different component is something we expect consumers to implement.
 You can checkout the example given in this repository

+2. Minor releases may come with some breaking changes, so always check the release notes before upgrading minor version.

 Library currently exposes following components:

 1. Avatar